Phone-GWP-group

 https://www.gwp.co.uk/author/Ian-Cook/ xx 31616

-Manufacturing productivity is something that can make or break your business.
+Manufacturing productivity can make or break your business.

-It can have a significant impact on your costs.
-It can have a very significant impact on your profitability.
-And it definitely has a particularly significant impact on your ability to remain competitive.
+It can significantly impact your costs.
+It can have a very significant impact on your profitability, and it definitely has a particularly significant impact on your ability to remain competitive.

 But what can you do to ensure your manufacturing is as productive as possible?

-Well, productivity is directly influenced by a number of factors, covering processes, equipment used and employee behaviour.
+Well, productivity is directly influenced by a number of factors, including processes, equipment, and employee behaviour.

-To realise improvement across all of these related yet distinct areas requires (ongoing) analysis of the current systems and practices used, identifying training requirements and assessing whether the tools and equipment you are using are up to scratch.
+To realise improvement across all of these related yet distinct areas requires ongoing analysis of the current systems and practices, identifying training requirements, and assessing whether the tools and equipment you use are up to standard.

-And whilst this doesn’t make it any easier, knowing why it is so important, and the potential rewards for what may seem relatively minor gains can act as both motivation to and justification for focusing on this area.
+Don’t worry, driving improvements in efficiency and productivity is a challenge faced by virtually every manufacturer, and whilst this doesn’t make it any easier, knowing why it’s so important, and the potential rewards for what may seem relatively minor gains can act as both motivation to and justification for focusing on this area.

 Introduction